Danuvia 43M submachine gun

-The Danuvia 39M/43M was a Hungarian submachine gun designed by Pál Király in the late 1930s and used during World War II.
+The Danuvia/Király submachine guns were Hungarian submachine guns designed by Pál Király in the late 1930s and used during World War II and the 1950s.

 History

 The 9×25mm Danuvia submachine gun was designed by Hungarian engineer Pál Király in the late 1930s, and was produced by the titular Danuvia company.
 The guns were issued to Hungarian army troops in 1939 and remained in service throughout World War II and until the early 1950s.
-A total of roughly 8,000 were made between 1939 and 1945.
+A total of around 10,000 were roughly made between 1939 and 1944, according to the Hadtörténeti Intézet és Múzeum(hu).
 The Danuvia was a large, sturdy weapon, similar to a carbine.
 Inspired by the SIG MKMS, the Danuvia used the more powerful 9×25mm Mauser round, and incorporated lever-delayed blowback in order to better manage this high energy cartridge.
 The Danuvia's magazine can be folded forward into a recess in the stock where a plate then slides over it.

 The gun was well-liked by troops it was issued to; it reportedly functioned well in the sub-zero, muddy conditions on the Eastern Front.
 The only difficulty was the availability of 9×25mm Mauser ammunition.
 It was used by the Hungarian army, military police and police forces and stayed in service until the early 1950s when it was gradually replaced by the PPSh-41 and the Kucher K1.